-- · local and state road networks (differentiate between the two networks) - capacity, safety, local amenity, efficiency and condition of transport operations, services and assets (from either transport or project operations) including an assessment of pavement life of the road network as a result of the project - possible interruptions to transport operations - delivery of ambulance operations from the ambulance station to road network locations in the project area - the natural environment within the jurisdiction of an affected transport authority (e.g. road and rail corridors) - the nature and likelihood of product-spill during transport if relevant - driver fatigue for workers travelling to and from regional centres and destinations - any existing or proposed strategies for public passenger transport and active transport.
+- local and state road networks (differentiate between the two networks) and the stock route network - capacity, safety, local amenity, efficiency and condition of transport operations, services and assets (from either transport or project operations) including an assessment of pavement life of the road network as a result of the project - possible interruptions to transport operations - the natural environment within the jurisdiction of an affected transport authority (e.g. road and rail corridors) - the nature and likelihood of product-spill during transport if relevant - driver fatigue for workers travelling to and from regional centres and destinations - any existing or proposed strategies for public passenger transport and active transport.
 Where relevant address requirements of Part 2A of the Transport Planning and Coordination Act - the cumulative impact of this project adding to the impact of other known proposed or current major projects impacting on the road network.